-We can tell from its P/E ratio of 13.02 that sentiment around Parker-Hannifin isn't particularly high.
-If you look at the image below, you can see Parker-Hannifin has a lower P/E than the average (16.0) in the machinery industry classification.
+Parker-Hannifin's P/E of 12.17 indicates relatively low sentiment towards the stock.
+If you look at the image below, you can see Parker-Hannifin has a lower P/E than the average (15.5) in the machinery industry classification.

 This suggests that market participants think Parker-Hannifin will underperform other companies in its industry.
-While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
+Many investors like to buy stocks when the market is pessimistic about their prospects.
 It is arguably worth checking if insiders are buying shares, because that might imply they believe the stock is undervalued.

 How Growth Rates Impact P/E Ratios

 Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
 Earnings growth means that in the future the 'E' will be higher.
 Therefore, even if you pay a high multiple of earnings now, that multiple will become lower in the future.
 Then, a lower P/E should attract more buyers, pushing the share price up.

 Parker-Hannifin had pretty flat EPS growth in the last year.
 But over the longer term (5 years) earnings per share have increased by 7.6%.